s3529361/Assignment1/README.md

 The requirements for this position are the following:

--A firm understanding of server hardware and software technology, troubleshooting, and researching new techniques.
+- A firm understanding of server hardware and software technology, troubleshooting, and researching new techniques.
--Practical knowledge of software, hardware design and recovery techniques.
+- Practical knowledge of software, hardware design and recovery techniques.
--Strong knowledge of Windows 2012/2008 Active Directory, security Group Policy (GPO), scripting, print services and other management/administration duties.
+- Strong knowledge of Windows 2012/2008 Active Directory, security Group Policy (GPO), scripting, print services and other management/administration duties.
--Knowledge of Microsoft Exchange 2010 administration, Office 365 and related messaging services.
+- Knowledge of Microsoft Exchange 2010 administration, Office 365 and related messaging services.
--Strong knowledge of server backups.
+- Strong knowledge of server backups.
--Experience administering servers with VMware vSphere 6
+- Experience administering servers with VMware vSphere 6
--Analytical, organizational skills and the ability to multitask several tasks.
+- Analytical, organizational skills and the ability to multitask several tasks.
--Strong verbal & written communication skills & able to conduct technical documentation skills.
+- Strong verbal & written communication skills & able to conduct technical documentation skills.
--3+ years’ experience in supporting server systems administration in a large IT environment.
+- 3+ years’ experience in supporting server systems administration in a large IT environment.

 One of the following certificates or more:

--Red Hat certifications in RHCA, RHCE & RHCVA
+- Red Hat certifications in RHCA, RHCE & RHCVA
--(VCP, VCAP, VCIX) VMware Certified Professional -(MCP) Microsoft Certified Professional
+- (VCP, VCAP, VCIX) VMware Certified Professional
+- (MCP) Microsoft Certified Professional
--(MCSE) Microsoft Certified Solutions Expert
+- (MCSE) Microsoft Certified Solutions Expert

 _A description (in your own words) of the skills, qualifications and experience you currently have._

 To summarise my qualifications and experience would be the following:

--Certificate III in Information, Digital Media & Technology -Certificate IV in Information Technology Networking -Associate Degree in Information Technology (To be completed end of 2019) -Nearly two years of experience in the IT Industry.
+- Certificate III in Information, Digital Media & Technology
+- Certificate IV in Information Technology Networking
+- Associate Degree in Information Technology (To be completed end of 2019)
+- Nearly two years of experience in the IT Industry.

 Skills: